Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 A quick way to find out whether a tummy tuck or skin tightening is better for you is to calculate your BMI.
 Once you have your BMI, choose an option below:

-With a BMI over 40, we advise a weight loss program to reach your target weight before undergoing surgery.
+With a BMI over 35, we advise a weight loss program to reach your target weight.
+If your BMI is between 30 and 40, you qualify for the Orbera Weight-Loss Balloon, which is a non-surgical procedure.

 BMI under 30